Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 - Cash reserve account (savings account) – A high yield cash account that offers high returns for the ready cash that you’ll need in the short and intermediate term.

 Betterment checking is a checking account with debit card.
-The checking account is provided in partnership with nbkc bank.
+The NBKC partner bank provides the service.

 - Debit card